Azure/azure-powershell/src/Compute/Compute/help/New-AzVMConfig.md

 - **[Get-AzComputeResourceSku](https://docs.microsoft.com/en-us/powershell/module/az.compute/get-azcomputeresourcesku)** can also be used to find out available virtual machine sizes for your subscription and region.<br>
 <br>
 See [Quickstart: Create a Windows virtual machine in Azure with PowerShell](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-powershell) for tutorial. <br>
+See [Quickstart: Create a Windows virtual machine in Azure with PowerShell](https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-powershell) for tutorial. <br>
 ## EXAMPLES

 ### Example 1: Create a virtual machine object